 Landscape Scenarios, Ecosystem Services, and Benefits to Society

-The New England Landscape Futures Initiative, a multi-year project led by Jonathan Thompson and Kathy Fallon Lambert at the Harvard Forest, published its first landscape-change scenarios report in 2013, with a focus on Massachusetts.
+The New England Landscape Futures Initiative, a multi-year project established by Jonathan Thompson and Kathy Fallon Lambert at the Harvard Forest, published its first landscape-change scenarios report in 2013, with a focus on Massachusetts.
 It evaluated how the extent and distribution of development and forest harvest could impact the Massachusetts landscape and the ecological and economic values it provides.
 The four scenarios examined how carbon sequestration, water flows, wood products, and wildlife habitat could change over the next fifty years in Massachusetts—depending on the decisions we make today.

 The W&W Stewardship Science initiative, led by Ed Faison at Highstead, provides a clear methodology that allows groups and individuals throughout New England to monitor long-term plots on their conserved land.
 This “citizen science” initiative is contributing to a growing database on New England forest dynamics.
 The project encourages landowners, organizations, and agencies to better understand and use ecological research results in forest management and policy decisions.